SCOTT H. GREENFIELD

 Thoughts on Lawyer Websites

 All lawyers are not the same.
-As an attorney who has spent a substantial portion of his time teaching other criminal defense lawyers how to practice their craft, it is painful to scan the internet and see websites of attorney claiming to be the best in their field when no one has ever heard of them.
-Apparently, these attorneys put their resources into paying search engines so that their websites pop up first rather than into representing their clients or perfecting their skills as an attorney.
+As an attorney who has spent a substantial portion of his time teaching other criminal defense lawyers how to practice their craft, it is painful to scan the internet and see websites of attorneys making ridiculous claims.
+Apparently, these attorneys put their resources into paying for search engine optimization, so that their website pops up on the first page of a search, rather than into representing their clients or perfecting their skills as an attorney.
+Their content is primarily puffery rather than substantive.
 This is a sad commentary on the legal profession.

 There are a number of excellent lawyers practicing criminal defense in New York, as well as across the country.
 There are far more who fall short of excellence.
-On the internet, they all look the same.
+On the internet, it's impossible to tell them apart.

 This is your life.
 Choose wisely.
 We will have a far better chance for success if you come to me before you've let someone else muck up the case.
 And with all due respect to my brothers and sisters at the bar, it matters to me that my representation of you will serve to fulfill your goals.
 It's not just about money, but about my obligation as an attorney to serve my clients.